Impact of the Curriculum

 Staff are constantly making assessments of pupil attainment and progress as they learn (formative assessment).
 This informs day to day planning for the next steps in learning for pupils.
-At the end of each term, teachers make a summative judgement and evaluate the attainment and progress the children are making.
+At the end of each term, teachers make a summative judgment and evaluate the attainment and progress the children are making.
 For Key Stage One this includes reading, writing and maths.
 Foundation stage focus on attainment and progress in the prime areas of the curriculum.

 This information supports planning for the next phase of the children’s learning and any gaps in learning can be addressed.
 Interventions are planned to support accelerated progress for pupils in need of extra support or challenge.

 Analysis of End of Foundation stage scores and End of Key Stage One SAT’s Results

 Each year SLT and key subject leaders are involved in the analysis of Foundation Stage and end of year assessment analysis.
 After analysing the outcomes, areas of focus for improvement in teaching and curriculum development are identified and planned into whole school.